 You may contribute between 1% and 50% of your eligible pay into your International Retirement Plan account each pay period.
 Eligible Pay includes your regular base pay, overtime pay, shift differentials, commissions and eligible bonuses paid during the year.
 Eligible bonuses include variable pay for services rendered, such as bonuses paid under incentive compensation plans.

-You may change the amount you contribute at any time by going to the RBC cees website and select My Choices to request this change.
+You may change the amount you contribute at any time by going to the JTC website.
 The change will take effect from the pay period following your election or as soon as administratively feasible.

 The company helps you save for your future by making the following contributions: